anne-creator/real-hotmap-backend/README.md

 Great!
 I have updated the README file to include the information about the real-time data visualization of taxi pickups and drop-offs in a heatmap.
 Here's the revised version:

-# Real-Time Taxi Data Display
+# Real-Time Taxi HotMap Display

 This project enables real
 -time visualization of taxi pickups and drop-offs using a heatmap in the frontend.
 It leverages Change Data Capture (CDC) to generate and persist real-time taxi data, and utilizes MongoDB, Google's Pub/Sub, and BigQuery for data storage, streaming, and analysis.